ionutandreiavram/Gesture_Recognition/README.md

 # Gesture_Recognition
-Small project using python for counting the number of the up fingers for each hand, few gestures like "point", "victory" or "like" and also some face mimics.
+Small project using python for counting up fingers number for each hand, recognize few gestures like "point", "victory" or "like" and also some face mimics.